Oelazab/WorldGDP-ETL/README.md

 # WorldGDP-ETL

-Extract, Transform, and Load global GDP data from the IMF into JSON and SQLite formats, including execution logging
+Extract, Transform, and Load global GDP data from the IMF into CSV and SQL formats, including execution logging

 ## Features